wp-plugins/identity-document-verification/readme.txt

 Unzip the folder and place plugin files in /wp-content/plugins/

+Enable CURL Extension on Your Server to run this Plugin

 == Screenshots ==
 1. Here you can configure your API Credentials
 2. Place the Short Code in any of the page or create a new page and paste it.